Your browser is out of date

 Your surgery may consist of the following steps:

-Once your body has healed following the implant procedure, your clinician will program the neurostimulator to start sending the electrical pulses that may help control your symptoms.
+Once your body has healed following the implant procedure, your doctor will program the neurostimulator to start sending the electrical pulses that may help control your symptoms.
 He or she will adjust your stimulation wirelessly.
 The process is non-invasive and may take a few hours to complete.

 It may take several visits to adjust the stimulation before the best settings for you are determined.
 Over time further adjustments may be necessary.